 Since her first role as The Shepherd in L’enfant et les sortilèges under the baton of Lorin Maazel at the 2009 Castleton Festival, Stephanie has brought authentic and passionate performances to opera companies around the United States.
 She has been a young artist at Chautauqua Opera, Indianapolis Opera, Opera Saratoga, and Opera Southwest.
 Stephanie is a graduate of Northwestern University, where she earned her BM in 2013 and MM in 2015.
 A favorite there, she was featured as Mrs. De Rocher in Dead Man Walking, Meg in Little Women, Valletto in L’incoronazione di Poppea, and Mae in The Grapes of Wrath.

 In addition to opera Stephanie enjoys concert work, and especially loves performing as a soloist with choral groups.
 She is currently an active member of Bard Festival Chorale.
 She has been a soloist at Carnegie Hall on multiple occasions with the Hazamir International Choir, singing repertoire by modern Israeli composers.
-Raised in Teaneck, New Jersey, Stephanie currently makes her home in Brooklyn, where she performs with companies throughout the city.
+Raised in Teaneck, New Jersey, Stephanie currently makes her home in Brooklyn, New York.